-Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14 ft·lbf) Add the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.
+Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14 ft·lbf) Refill with the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.

 Recommended engine oil: See page 8-1.
-Oil change quantity: 0.80 L (0.85 US qt) (0.70 Imp.qt)
+Oil change quantity: 0.80 L (0.85 US qt, 0.70 Imp.qt)

 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase.

-7. Turn the engine off, and then check the oil level and correct it if necessary.
+- 1. "CD" specification - 2.
+"ENERGY CONSERVING II" - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause. - 7.
+Turn the engine off, and then check the oil level and correct it if necessary.